-In keeping with the school’s philosophy of cooperative education, parents are involved in all aspects of the school: policymaking, helping in the classroom, maintaining the school’s facilities, fundraising, providing feedback to the staff, attending social events and by serving either on the board of directors, which meets once a month, or on a standing committee.
+In keeping with the school’s philosophy of cooperative education, parents are involved in all aspects of the school, including parent helping, serving either on the board of directors or a committee, and participating in community events.

 Most directly, by helping in the classroom, parents become part of the teaching team and have the opportunity to pay close attention to children’s play.
 A cooperative school establishes a strong sense of community among families because of the relationships that develop through parent involvement.
 Knowledge of children’s classroom experience coupled with regular communication with teachers offers parents a more complete understanding of their child’s development and the classroom curriculum.

 How do I participate?

 We ask all families to make a basic commitment to:

 - Help in the classroom approximately once every three to four weeks.

 - Serve on a parent committee or on the school’s Board of Directors.
 Parent committees include administrative work, social events, maintenance, classroom support, parent education and fundraising.
 There are a wide variety of choices to suit your interest and time availability.